 This population-level survey supports planning, implementation and evaluation of Colorado state and local programs to address health risks and chronic disease.
 Findings have been used to identify priority needs and gaps in the reach of evidence-based strategies; to inform strategic program planning; to explore possible mechanisms that underlie health risk and chronic disease behaviors, and to inform policy choices.

-TABS on Health was administered in 2001, 2005, 2008 and 2012 with state tobacco-related revenues – tobacco litigation settlement funds in 2001, and the voter-adopted Amendment 35 tobacco tax increase in 2005, 2008, and 2012.
-The main survey, conducted in English and Spanish, interviews adults (aged 18+) who are randomly selected from among all Colorado households with telephones, including cell-phone households (2008 and 2012).
+TABS on Health was administered in 2001, 2005, 2008, 2012, and again in late 2015 with state tobacco-related revenues – tobacco litigation settlement funds in 2001, and the voter-adopted Amendment 35 tobacco tax increase in 2005, 2008, and 2012.
+The main survey, conducted in English and Spanish, interviews adults (aged 18+) who are randomly selected from among all Colorado households with telephones, including cell-phone households (2008, 2012, 2015).
 The study recruits "extra" numbers (oversamples) of African Americans, smokers, and residents of certain parts of the state.
 This oversampling provides more precise information about these groups.

-In 2012, TABS respondents were invited to participate in future "call-back" surveys.
-The first call-back survey, "Influential Factors in Healthy Living," will be administered in 2013-14 and addresses access to healthy food, health provider and workplace support of healthy living, marijuana use, and self-management of chronic health conditions.
+In 2012 and 2015, TABS respondents were invited to participate in future "call-back" surveys.
+The first call-back survey, "Influential Factors in Healthy Living," was administered in 2013-14 and addressed access to healthy food, health provider and workplace support of healthy living, marijuana use, and self-management of chronic health conditions.